DiogoPaiva/dp_template_j5/README.md

 # dp_template_j5

+.
 Template for Joomla 5 - Based on Cassiopeia original template

-#Package Json
+## Package Json

 - Scripts for scss compile, on DEV and PROD envirements;

-#SCSS
+## SCSS

 - A more clear and compreensive file structure;
 - A more clear scss structure and without boilerplate of unedded scss files;